afhill/hillrunning/content/posts/2019-07-14-grandmas-marathon-2019-race-report-officially-50.md

 We'd been pretty lucky wind-wise throughout (given it's a point-to-point course, that can really make or break a race!), until we got to the final few turns right in Duluth.
 I made one turn and felt as though I'd run into a wall, the wind was so strong.
 Ugh!
 I'd been pretty good at chugging along, only stopping to walk briefly over one hill, but I definitely walked at the very end.&nbsp;

 As I said, I didn't have a time goal for this race.
 I wanted to feel good throughout.
-Based on my (5K) splits, I'd say I achieved that!<figure class="wp-block-image">
+Based on my (5K) splits, I'd say I achieved that!

 ![Pretty even splits throughout!](/media/2019/07/Screen-Shot-2019-07-13-at-6.48.15-AM.png)